Skip to content

 Moose Mutlow, Project Manager National Environmental Science Center, NatureBridge

-10:30 AM Protecting Indigenous Stories – Yosemite Indian Village
+10:30 AM Protecting and Perpetuating the Indigenous Stories and Cultures – Yosemite Indian Village

 Dr. Julia Parker, Master Park Ranger (ret.)